vassar-robotics/navrim-phosphobot/phosphobot/README.md

    curl -LsSf https://astral.sh/uv/install.sh | sh
    ```

-   Then restart your terminal and verify
+   Then restart your terminal and verify that uv is in your path.

    ```bash
    uv --version # should output: uv 0.7.10